 If you’re a Queen or King of multi-tasking, you’ve met your match in Judi Knight.
 Judi is a woman who wears many hats.
 Knight’s hobby all her life had been designing and building, taking on projects over time with ever increasing complexity.
-In 1998, as CEO of a software company, Knight needed larger office space for her growing business.
+In 1998, as CEO of a software company, Judi needed larger office space for her growing business.

-The software company office was on the front of the building.Knight made a home for her husband and children in the back with garden space on three sides on what is now the Atlanta Beltline.
+The software company office was on the front of the building.
+Judi made a home for her then husband and two children in the back of the building with garden space on three sides on what is now the Atlanta Beltline.
 She later built out and sold five additional units from the space left in between.

 Duane came on the scene in 2001, with his kids.
 The Urban Oasis was born when the last of their crew left for college and beyond.
 Judi, Duane and their three Basset hounds were rattling around their 5,400 sq foot loft built in an old 1950’s cotton sorting warehouse .
 Located in the heart of Inman Park, it is in one of Atlanta’s most historic and hip areas and is conveniently located one-mile from downtown Atlanta.